These are the questions most frequently asked of Kathrine Switzer.

 Why do you sign your name with your initials?

-KS: Because my name Kathrine was miss-spelled on my birth certificate and around age 12 I got tired of it being miss-spelled all the time.
+Because my name Kathrine was miss-spelled on my birth certificate and around age 12 I got tired of it being miss-spelled all the time.
+(You see there is no ‘e’ in the middle of my name; normally it is spelled Katherine).
 I also wanted to be a writer and admired authors like J.D.
 Salinger and e.e. cummings, so I thought using my initials was a cool, writer-ly kind of thing to do.